OctopusDeploy/docs/src/pages/docs/approvals/service-now/index.md

 For the ServiceNow approval checks to be performed as part of the deployment process, an [enterprise license](https://octopus.com/pricing) must be configured in your Octopus instance.
 This license must be requested from Octopus directly and cannot be managed through the self-service process.

-For Self-hosted customers, once you have received your enterprise license, you can install it by navigating to **{{Configuration, License}}**.
+For Self-hosted customers, once you have received your enterprise license, you can install it by navigating to **Configuration ➜ License**.
 For Octopus Cloud customers, the license will be applied automatically for you.

 An enabled license will include a block similar to below: